-The School District presents four columns in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures and changes in fund balances.
-The School District's three major funds are the general fund, the debt service fund and the capital projects fund.
+The School District presents five columns in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures and changes in fund balances.
+The School District's three major funds are the general fund, ESSER II fund, debt service fund and capital projects fund.
 All other funds are shown as nonmajor and are combined in the "Other Governmental Funds" column on these statements.